Zucchini boats meet TexMex!

 First prep the zucchini by slicing them in half lengthwise.
 (If you would prefer you can slightly cook them before starting the next process.)
 Scoop centers of zucchini but make sure to leave about 1/4 inch edge for the boat.
 Brush lightly with olive oil and bake on a roasting pan in oven for about 20 minutes at 375F.

-While the zucchini cooks heat some olive oil in a pan and saute the diced onion, garlic and red pepper.
+While the zucchini cooks heat some olive oil in a pan and saute the minced onion and garlic.
 Add rice and then vegetable broth.
-Season with cumin and some sea salt and pepper.
+Season with the dry mix of cumin, chili powder and oregano.
 Cook according to rice instructions, usually covered for about 15-20 minutes.
-Once ready mix with cheese.
+Once ready mix with cheese and chives.
 I chose to use Monterrey jack for this recipe.